Skip to main content

 The functions available on the top bar are the same as those of the card list, except:

-• a new button is available to apply a thematism on the map
+• an additional button is available to apply a thematic map

 Tools available on the map: